 Pay your respects to Nagahama's top deity

 In April, the shrine hosts a large float festival

 Nagahama Hachimangu Shrine is easily accessible by train.

 Take the Tokaido Shinkansen to Maibara (20 minutes from Kyoto).
 Then take the Hokuriku Main Line to Nagahama (about 10 minutes).
 The shrine is about a 15-minute walk from Nagahama Station.

 Hachimangu and hikiyama

-For almost a thousand years, Nagahama Hachimangu Shrine has been the home of Nagahama's main deity, Hachimangu, the Shinto god of war.
-The shrine, which is filled with famously stunning hydrangeas, houses important cultural properties.
+For almost a thousand years, Nagahama Hachimangu Shrine has been the home of Nagahama's main deity, Hachimangu, a Shinto god of good fortune.
+The shrine houses many important cultural properties.

 Visit during festival season